-Most Indians want spaces to be close to ...and some groups have additional rehome, clean, and free... quirements Desired features for public spaces % of respondents More space for urban and high SEC 47% of urban high SEC respondents feel spaces are too 70% want proximity • 56% of respondents do not crowded; 7% more want more space, compared to low SEC have any public space within 15 Research suggests crowding mins from home; they exercise in micro-public spaces can for 20 minutes less compared elicit negative emotions and to others discourage revisit When the distance is halved, the likelihood of park use can go up by ~100% Safety for women Safety is a priority for women; 52% want cleanliness unruly crowds, poor lighting, and inadequate security are 51% of the parks in the national Ideal the biggest safety concerns capital were not clean, lacked Public Better lighting and presence basic amenities such as dust-Space of informal surveillants (e.g., vendors, shopkeepers) have Use of parks for SAPA can go shown to increase safety up by 40% by ensuring cleanperception and use of public spaces in India 40% want free-to-use Better equipment for men facilities • 6% more men want easy-to-Most PA happens in free spacuse SAPA equipment in these es in India. <5% use any paid spaces, compared to women public spaces for SAPA Men with access to properly Research suggests that maintained equipment exercise affordable community-based for 1 more hour per week; facilities can promote MSPA those who exercise in gyms engage in 3 more hours of MSPA per week Sources:
+Most Indians want spaces to be close to home, clean, and free...

+Desired features for public spaces % of respondents

+70% want proximity

+- 56% of respondents do not have any public space within 15 mins from home; they exercise for 20 minutes less compared to others - When the distance is halved, the likelihood of park use can go up by ~100%

+52% want cleanliness

+- 51% of the parks in the national capital were not clean, lacked basic amenities such as dusthins - Use of parks for SAPA can go up by 40% by ensuring cleanliness

+40% want free-to-use facilities

+- Most PA happens in free spac-• es in India. <5% use any paid public spaces for SAPA - Research suggests that affordable community-based facilities can promote MSPA

+Sources:

 - i.
 State of SAPA survey 2024 (N=5332); - ii.
-National Recreation and Park Association, Safe routes to parks: Improving access to parks through walkability (2014); iii.
-ActionAid India, Public parks in Delhi: A survey report (2017); - iv.
-Hamilton K et al., Examining the relationship between park cleanliness with observed weekday park usage and PA.
-Sci Hub (2017); - v.
+National Recreation and Park Association.
+Safe routes to parks: Improving access to parks through walkability (2014); - iii.
+ActionAid India, Public parks in Delhi: A survey report (2017); iv.
+Hamilton K et al., Examining the relationship between park - cleanliness with observed weekday park usage and PA.
+Sci Hub (2017). - v.
 Bennie JA et al., Pumping iron in Australia: Prevalence, trends and sociodemographic correlates of muscle strengthening activity.
-Plos One (2016); - vi.
-Zhang J et al., Examining the impact of crowding perception on the generation of negative emotions among users of small urban micro public spaces.
-Sustainability (2023); - vii.
-Mahadevia D et al., Women's safety and public spaces: Lessons from the Sabarmati riverfront, India.
-Urban Planning (2019).
+Plos One (2016);